 4. Admin Should Be Part of the Private Channels

 The Slack workspace’s primary owner, owners, and admins can access private channels only if they are part of it.
-The migration of private channels from Slack to Teams using a third-party tool is carried out using Slack admin credentials.
+Third-party tools can migrate slack channels to teams through Slack admin credentials.
 If the admin is not part of any private channel, it can’t be migrated.
-So, before you initiate migration from Slack to Teams, double-check that the admin is part of all the private channels to be migrated.
+Therefore, before you migrate from Slack to Teams, double-check that the admin belongs to all the private channels to be migrated.

 5. Choose the Best Slack to Teams Migration Partner